QTPOC at Ohio State

 - For additional resources, BQIC has a list of trusted local resources for a variety of services.

-The Human Rights Campaign offers many guides on coming out, including guides specifically targeted toward LGBTQ POC:
+The Human Rights Campaign offers many guides on coming out, including guides focused on coming out as a person of color:

 Support Hotlines